Billboard Pricing: Re-Calculating the Costs after COVID-19

 AR Comparison to other traditional media

 The results expected from billboards usually will depend on the size of the audience viewing the displays each day.
 Out-of-home ad companies, especially those with a significant presence at major arenas like Times Square, will, therefore, need to re-calculate estimated traffic to capture current economic realities.
 Billboard pricing will need to be reviewed.
 This will serve as an indication to estimated ROI and may also provide insights to more strategic locations that they could migrate to or if they’d be better off by taking the wait-and-see position before crawling of their shells.
-Although re-calculating the numbers of impressions seem almost unrealistic because even when things were normal, a good percentage of people see billboards without actually taking in the contents, it still is a smart move to make because ad buyers will want to ensure that there is a measurable return on their investment.
+Although re-calculating the numbers of impressions seems almost unrealistic because even when things were normal, a good percentage of people see billboards without actually taking in the contents, it still is a smart move to make because ad buyers will want to ensure that there is a measurable return on their investment.